- What is “bento”? Is it the style of packing? Is it the box? Is it the food?

 A good rule of thumb is to hand-wash anything with decorations on the lid, all inner lids from multiple-tier bento boxes, and tiny plastic accessories that might fly around in the dishwasher and land on the heating element.
 Many items that are marked “hand wash only” can actually go through the dishwasher in the top rack as long as the heated dry cycle is turned off.
 Avoid microwaving greasy or staining foods (tomato-based or curry-based, for example) that are in direct contact with plastic containers as this can cause pitting and staining.
 The bento gear care guide has detailed information on handling odors, staining, washing, and maintenance (although I’m having a character encoding problem preventing the display of the Japanese characters in that post — sorry!).

 For recipes, see the Recipe page, a full list of the food books in my kitchen with feedback, and the books section of the Lunch in a Box Amazon store.
 For other packed lunch websites, online communities and blogs, see the comprehensive list on my Lunch Links page.
-Stay up to date on the latest packed lunch contest and online events via the Contest section on the Lunch in a Box community forum.
+Subscribe to Lunch in a Box via RSS feed or e-mail updates.

 I occasionally write non-paid mini reviews of things in my kitchen; see the Product Reviews page for a full list and my review policy.

 I’m Deborah Hamilton, a.k.a.
 “Biggie”.
-I live in San Francisco with my husband and five-year-old son who I call “Bug” online.
-I lived in Japan for nine years and am fluent in Japanese, so when my husband was misdiagnosed with celiac disease (an intolerance to gluten found in wheat, barley and rye) in 2004, I turned to Japanese-language bento cookbooks for great tips in packing bento lunches.
+I live in San Francisco with my nine-year-old son who I call “Bug” online.
+I lived in Japan for nine years and am fluent in Japanese, so when my ex-husband was misdiagnosed with celiac disease (an intolerance to gluten found in wheat, barley and rye) in 2004, I turned to Japanese-language bento cookbooks for great tips in packing bento lunches.
 Later, when I found my diaper bag filling up with Tupperware containers filled with snacks for our toddler, I realized that I already had the answer to my problem: pack speedy bento lunches so that we could stay at the playground longer.
 Bug went to a Japanese-immersion preschool where bento lunches are the norm, and his lunches are somewhere in the middle of the spectrum between food art and sandwiches in plastic baggies.
-(He’s at a kindergarten with a bilingual Japanese program now.)
+(He’s at a school with a bilingual Japanese program now.)
 There’s more on the About page if you’re interested, with notable press and web mentions of Lunch in a Box on the Press and Awards page.
-I can be reached at lunchinabox (AT) gmail (DOT] com.
+I can be contacted at lunchinabox AT gmail DOT com.

 My old camera was nothing special: a plain point-and-shoot from Canon (a Powershot A520 4MP).
 I recently bought a Canon Rebel xSI digital SLR and a reasonably priced 50mm macro lens, and am learning how to make the most of it.

 Did I leave out something important?
 Your question not answered here?
 Ask the helpful folks on the Lunch in a Box community forum!
-A search of the website via the searchbox in the upper left-hand corner may also turn up your answer.
+A search of the website via the search function on the side bar may also turn up your answer.
+Subscribe to Lunch in a Box via RSS feed or e-mail updates.